chenghungpan/How-to-Asses-LLM-Performance/README.md

 <br>
 ## 2. Qualitative Assessments
 ### Human Evaluation
 Definition: Involves human judges rating the output on factors like fluency, coherence, relevance, and factuality.
-Usage: Provides insights into how well the model performs from a human perspective, particularly for generative tasks.
+<br>Usage: Provides insights into how well the model performs from a human perspective, particularly for generative tasks.
 ### A/B Testing
 Definition: Comparing two versions of the model or its outputs to see which one performs better according to human judges or user engagement metrics.
 <br>Usage: Useful for iterative model improvements and understanding user preferences.